OWASP Top 10 for Docker and Kubernetes Security

 • Scan dependencies in the build pipeline

-7. Poor Cluster Configuration & Hardening
+7. Poor Cluster Configuration and Hardening

 A Kubernetes cluster with default settings is rarely secure.